A Field Camp for 5th-12th Grade Science Teachers

 G-Camp is a 16-day field camp for 5th-12th grade science teachers that provides firsthand experience with the principles of geology in the field, helps you develop new curriculum and virtual field trips for your classroom, and makes outdoor learning fun and exciting.
 This field experience takes place in Texas, New Mexico and Colorado at locations such as an outcrop, the slope of a volcano, the footwall of a fault, a spectacular glacial valley, the toe of a landslide and a pristine flowing stream.

-The dates for this year’s G-Camp are July 11-25, 2025.
-Attendees need to arrive in College Station on Friday afternoon/evening of July 11th.
+The dates for this year’s G-Camp are July 11-26, 2026.
+Attendees need to arrive in College Station on Saturday afternoon/evening of July 11th.
 We will spend 2 days on campus providing a basis for looking at, describing, and interpreting rocks.
-We will leave on Monday morning July 14 for a 12-day bus tour about the geology of Texas, New Mexico, and Colorado.
-We will return to College Station in the early afternoon of Friday July 15.
+We will leave on Tuesday morning July 14 for a 13-day bus tour about the geology of Texas, New Mexico, and Colorado.
+We will return to College Station in the early afternoon of Sunday July 26.

 Participants are responsible for their own transportation to and from College Station; however, all travel expenses (bus, hotels) during G-Camp will be covered, and teachers who complete the requirements will receive a stipend to cover meals during G-Camp.